GH-DOOM/DOOM64/README.md

-# DOOM on Contribution Graph
+# DOOM on Contributions Graph
 ![Banner on graph](/assets/banner_on_graph.png)

 ## Requirements